thomasvt/Box2DNet/README.md

 NOT included:

 * the timer functions (b2CreateTimer, ..): use .NET timers :)
-* b2World_Draw and b2DefaultDebugDraw: temporary, due to translation difficulties.
-I intend to manually port this code, as it will probably not change much in the future.
+* b2World_Draw and b2DefaultDebugDraw: hard to support this code in the codegen tool.
+I intend to manually port this code some day, as it will probably not change much in the future.
-* b2DynamicTree_X: these were hard to wrap automatically.
-But most games don't need to use this directly, I think.
+* b2DynamicTree_X: also hard to support these in the codegen tool.
+But most games don't need to use this directly.

 ### Dealing with IntPtr

-C pointers become ```IntPtr``` in C#, so you cannot see what struct they point to.
-To help with this, the original struct name is added in comment in the generated C# code:
+A lot of API functions use pointers as parameters, or in structs.
+In C# these become ```IntPtr```, so you cannot see which `struct` they pointed to in C. To help with this, the struct name is added in comment in the generated C# code, so you can use `go to definition` on these to find out.

 Example: